 Sandnes is a small, quiet yet fully-serviced city a short distance south of Stavanger.

-The fact that during the weekdays there are trains running from and to Stavanger almost every 15 minutes, and that it takes only 20 minutes to get to Stavanger either by car or by train, makes this city a great alternative for those who like a smaller city or those who do not have the budget to buy something in Stavanger.
+The fact that during the weekdays there are trains running from and to Stavanger almost every 15 minutes, and that it takes only 20 minutes to get to Stavanger either by car or by train, makes this city a great alternative for those who like a smaller city or those who do not have the budget to contemplate living in Stavanger.

 If you like to go to the movies, going out to eat, shopping and spending time exploring the great outdoors, Sandnes has some great options.